 Therefore, in the winter months, fish require less feeding, and in the warmer periods a little more feeding.

-because the fish are not making use of all of it at the time.
+Because the fish are not making use of all of it at the time.
 Fish should only be fed what they can totally consume in about a minute or so.
 You can read more about it here

 Phosphates tend to accumulate in ponds because biological filtration systems do not deal with them at all, which means that over time, phosphate levels incrementally increase unabated.

-Come spring, when there are fluctuations in water temperature from warm to cool to warm and back to cool over extended period of time can tilt the balance of filtration in a pond which can allow algae to take a proper foothold especially the Blanket weeds.
+Come spring, when there are fluctuations in water temperature from warm to cool to warm and back to cool over an extended period of time can tilt the balance of filtration in a pond which can allow algae to take a proper foothold especially the Blanket weeds.

-This chemical is broken down from organic compounds such as dead leaves, fish food etc. A good way to prevent this is by adding lots of water plants into the pond.
+This chemical is broken down from organic compounds such as dead leaves, fish food, etc. A good way to prevent this is by adding lots of water plants into the pond.
 Plants help a lot to rid the pond water of excess nutrients, by making the nutrient inaccessible to the algae.
 At The Fish Works, we stock a wide range of water plants suited for ponds at different depths and sunlight tolerance.

-Water plants not only reduce nutrient loads in fish ponds, they will also block sunlight from hitting the water, directly competing with the algae for its ingredients to survive.
+Water plants not only reduce nutrient loads in fish ponds, but they will also block sunlight from hitting the water, directly competing with the algae for its ingredients to survive.
 Speak to one of our specialists or better still, visit our store.
 You can see some of the types of water plants here

 We recommend that all pond owners should check phosphate levels monthly so that they can ensure that levels are close to zero at all times, especially if algae is an issue in your pond.

-- Lack of proper aeration leading to an increase in anaerobic bacteria activity:
+Lack of proper aeration leading to an increase in anaerobic bacteria activity:

 Oxygen is essential for fish and the overall health of a pond, once anaerobic activity increases, a lot of things can go wrong such as infections, fish stress increase, excess nutrient build-up, and ultimately, algae take over!

 A good way to control this is to keep the pond oxygenated.
 You can use an air pump to create bubbles.
 But if you have adequate filtration, then this might not be necessary.
 Visit us or give us a call and we can help point you in the right direction.

 There are many factors that influence algae growth be it string algae or blue-green algae.
 As you can see, there are a multitude of factors that contribute to algal growth, so give us a call or bring in a water sample and we can try to work out the root cause of your algal problem and treat the cause rather than just trying to treat the symptoms.
 Pond owners need to discourage growth by making sure the pond is been filtrated properly with lots of water plants to take out excess nutrients and making sure dead leaves and other decay materials are removed in time.

-Above all, do not overstock your pond with fish and do not overfeed!
+Above all, do not overstock your pond with fish, and do not overfeed!